DiffSketcher: Text Guided Vector Sketch Synthesis through Latent Diffusion Models: Methodology

 \subsubsection{Vanilla Version: Fidelity to Generated Image}

 We start with a two-stage pipeline: First, we sample an image from the latent diffusion model~\cite{ldm_2022_Rombach} using a text prompt.
 Next, we optimize the control points to obtain a sketch that is consistent with the text prompt.
 To preserve the fidelity of the generated sample, we incorporate a \textbf{J}oint \textbf{V}isual \textbf{S}emantic and \textbf{P}erceptual (JVSP) loss to optimize the similarity of the synthesized sketches and the instance sampled from the frozen latent diffusion model~\cite{ldm_2022_Rombach}.
-We leverage the VAE~\cite{taming_2021_esser} decoder $\mathcal{D}$ to get the RGB pixel representation of $\hat{\mathcal{S}}_{\phi}(\mathbf{z}_t|y;t)$.
+We leverage the VAE~\cite{taming_2021_esser} decoder $\mathcal{D}$ to get the RGB pixel representation of $\hat{\mathcal{S}}_{\phi}(\bm{z}_t|y;t)$.
 Then, we jointly use the LPIPS~\cite{lpips_zhang_2018} and CLIP visual encoders~\cite{clip_radford_2021,vinker_2022_clipasso} as depth structural similarity and visual semantic similarity metrics, respectively.
 Specifically, we use the following loss function:

 The $\mathcal{L}_{\mathrm{JVSP}}$ loss function encourages the synthesized sketch to match the underlying semantics and perceptual details of the image sampled from LDM, leading to more realistic and visually appealing results.
-While vectorizing a rasterized diffusion sample is lossy, ASDS loss can either finetune the results or optimize random control points from scratch to sample a sketch that is consistent with the text prompt.
+While vectorizing a rasterized diffusion sample is lossy, an input \textbf{A}ugmentation version of the \textbf{SDS} (ASDS) loss can either finetune the results or optimize random control points from scratch to sample a sketch that is consistent with the text prompt.
 In the Sec~\ref{sec:ASDS_loss}, we introduce the ASDS loss to match the text prompt.